Lepidopterists lead exciting lives!

 This from my LepSoc newsletter: Hi everyone; We will be doing a day trip to Tswaing crater, just north of Pretoria, on the 24th September, where special butterflies such as Brown-lined Sapphires, Saffron Sapphires, Hutchinson’s Highfliers, etc. can be seen.

-Us lepidopterists see not only these but others such as Skollies, Nightfighters, Pirates, Policemen and Admirals.
+Us lepidopterists see not only these high fliers, but others such as Skollies, Nightfighters, Pirates, Policemen and Admirals.
 Playboys and Pansies are also sought-after!
 One can go prancing after them wearing a pith helmet and waving a net!
 What’s not to love?

 There’s even one called swanepoelii and one called brauerii